rafasoares/cancancan-wiki/Changing-Defaults.md

 end
 ```

-Sometimes you might have a gem in your project which provides its own Rails engine which also uses CanCan such as LocomotiveCMS.
+Sometimes you might have a gem in your project which provides its own Rails engine which also uses CanCanCan such as LocomotiveCMS.
 In this case the current_ability override in the ApplicationController can also be useful.

 ```ruby
 # in ApplicationController